 Samples of cooked foods are randomly collected from schools maintaining the norms of collection by surprise visits.
 Those are carried to the laboratories maintaining the norms of cold chain and are tested in the laboratories both chemically and micro-biologically with the following parameters viz. energy and calories, protein, fat, carbo-hydrate, moisture and ash etc. &standard plate count, E-coli, Salmonella, S. aureus, Y&M, coliform etc.

 2.13.6 Details of samples taken for testing and the results thereof.

-Samples of cooked food from the following 20 primary and 20 upper primary schools were collected and tested by the accredited laboratory.
+120 samples of cooked food from 40 schools were collected and tested by the accredited laboratory.